skurmedel/latticenoise/readme.md

 Currently has support for:

-    - General perlin noise lookups in 1D and 2D.
+    - General value noise lookups in 1D and 2D.
     - Fractal sum methods for 1D and 2D.
     - Catmull-Rom or Hermite interpolation (through compiler define atm.)
     - Custom random number generators.